Radiologist Jobs in USA with Visa Sponsorship

 Do I need a medical degree to get visa sponsorship as a radiologist?

 Yes, radiology positions require an MD or equivalent foreign medical degree, plus completion of a U.S. radiology residency.
-International medical graduates must pass USMLE Steps 1, 2, and 3, obtain ECFMG certification, and complete residency training before being eligible for attending physician roles that qualify for H-1B sponsorship.
+International medical graduates must pass USMLE Steps 1, 2, and 3, obtain ECFMG certification, and complete residency training before being eligible for attending physician roles that qualify for H-1B visa sponsorship.

 What visa types work best for radiologists seeking employment?